dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 end
 ```

 This allows, along with the headers that we have specified in our base class, CORS requests.
-And with the base class helpers, let's add two more in Product class, both will be the parameters that we will use in the requests: `token` and `attributes`.
+And with the base class helpers, let's add two more in Product class, both will be the parameters that we'll use in the requests: `token` and `attributes`.

 ```ruby
 helpers do